stuartellis/multiform/README.md

 > This does not interfere with any other use of Make.
 All of the targets and variables in the *mk* files are namespaced.

+All of the files for Terraform are in the directory *terraform1/*.
+Any other directories that contain Terraform code are ignored.

 The implementation references this external URL:

 https://github.com/stuartellis/multiform/tree/main/docs/tf-stacks-spec/0.4.0/README.md